Note: This page is specifically for Liberal Arts and Social Science students. All other students please refer to the Comillas ICADE page.

 Students are encouraged to take part in clubs and activities sponsored by their host university.
-The BC on-site coordinator as part of the Spanish culture course organizes weekend trips around Spain, such as day trips to Segovia, Toledo and El Escorial, visits to the major museums El Prado, Thyssen and the Reina Sofia.
+The BC resident director as part of the Spanish culture course organizes weekend trips around Spain, such as day trips to Segovia, Toledo and El Escorial, visits to the major museums El Prado, Thyssen and the Reina Sofia.

 Examples of previous BC-sponsored activities from past semesters include: